sexwork/sexwork.us/about.rst

 (which most of the contributors are) and for the normal public.
 We are currently mostly focused on sex work in the USA, because that is where the current contributors are from, but we welcome contributions to add other regional/country specific perspectives.
+We also welcome translations to other languages, please contact us via github for help getting started.

 Contributions
 --------------